NathanMacDiarmid/SYSC3303A/Assignments/Assignment4/README.txt

 method in Main.
 It will run forever, so make sure to stop it when you see fit.

+Questions
+1 - The first defect that I found is that the pedestrianFlashCtr is
+    set to 7 seconds, but in the description, it says that don't walk should flash for 2 seconds.
+That is corrected in this assignment.

+2 - The second error is the fact that the pedestrian cannot click a button
+    to end the timeout countdown early when a light is green, they must always wait the 10 seconds that is specified.

 Main
 Creates an instance of Context which simply starts the state machine.